MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 ---

-The Messenger Transport SDK provides a library of methods for connecting to Genesys Cloud Messenger chat APIs and WebSockets from iOS and Android native applications.
+The Messenger Transport SDK provides a library of methods for connecting to Genesys Cloud Web Messaging APIs and WebSockets from iOS and Android native applications.

 ## Usage